How Serious Does a Collision Have to Be for Airbags to Deploy

 Defective Airbags and Product Liability Claims

-You may have a product if you were injured from a failed airbag deployment.
+You may have a if you were injured from a failed airbag deployment.
 All drivers need to have trustworthy safety features in their vehicles.
 These features are meant to protect you in the event of an accident, and when they fail, the consequences can be deadly.

 If you have suffered injuries, contact Munley Law to discuss your product liability claim for a defective product.
 Munley Law understands the importance of safety and can help ensure you receive the support and compensation you need.